 Have You Been Exposed to Asbestos on the USS Clearfield (APA-142)

 We are here to help you know more about how veterans have been exposed to asbestos while serving on the USS Columbus (CG-12).
-We can also assist in getting in contact with your former colleagues.
-For more information, call us at 760.621.6147.
+If you have been diagnosed with asbestos-related cancer due to your service in the Navy, we can assist you in filing claims and receiving your rightful compensation.
+We can also help in getting in contact with your former colleagues.